 There can be times in everyone’s life when it feels like you don’t have the skills to deal with what life has thrown at you.
 In moments like these it can be helpful to reach out to someone who can help you explore the situation you find yourself in, understand your established patterns, and help you to create new tools and pathways to handle these challenges.

-My work as an integrative psychotherapist, a professional certified coach and a Reiki Master practitioner over the last ten years has seen me work with many people dealing with life changing circumstances.
+My work as an integrative psychotherapist, a professional certified coach and a Reiki Master practitioner over the last fifteen years has seen me work with many people dealing with life changing circumstances.

 My style of work is rooted in integrative and holistic theories, which enables me to work in a way that suits you as an individual.
 I don’t believe that one size fits all.
 I believe in working in partnership to help you understand how your past may be causing issues in your present.
 I support you to recognise these challenges, rediscover or develop your own personal resources, and to create a way forward for your future.